When Is Inductive Inference Possible?: Discussion

+\paragraph{Summary of Results} We resolve a long-standing philosophical question, the question of inductive inference, via a novel link to online learning theory.
+Different from previous results on inductive inference, which only provide a sufficient condition that the hypothesis class has a countable size, we provide a sufficient and necessary condition: inductive inference is possible, if and only if the hypothesis class is a countable union of online learnable classes.
+We hope this connection offers a fresh perspective that could open new avenues for research in both fields.

+From the technical side, we develop a novel framework called non-uniform online learning, where the ground-truth hypothesis is determined in advance and hypothesis-wise error bounds are considered.
+In both realizable and agnostic settings, we prove that the hypothesis class $\mathcal{H}$ being a countable union of Littlestone classes is the sufficient and necessary condition for learnability.
+Our results provide a sharp characterization of inductive inference beyond countable-sized realizable hypotheses.

-Our findings reveal an intrinsic trade-off between $d_n$ and $n$ in both the error bound of Theorem \ref{thm main} the regret bound of Theorem \ref{thm ag}, depending on how we make the countable partition $\mathcal{H}=\cup_{n\in \mathbb{N}^+} \mathcal{H}_n$.
+\paragraph{Philosophical Interpretations} Our findings reveal an intrinsic trade-off between $d_n$ and $n$ in both the error bound of Theorem \ref{thm main} the regret bound of Theorem \ref{thm ag}, depending on how we make the countable partition $\mathcal{H}=\cup_{n\in \mathbb{N}^+} \mathcal{H}_n$.
 A finer partition can decrease the Littlestone dimension $d_n$ of the class $\mathcal{H}_n$ that $h$ belongs to for every $h\in \mathcal{H}$, however, at the cost of creating more classes and increasing the dependence on $n$.
-Such trade-off shares a similar spirit with certain philosophical stances on falsifiability, notably ``the mission is to classify truths, not to certify them" \cite{miller2015critical}.
+Such trade-off shows a connection to certain philosophical debates around falsifiability, such as ``the mission is to classify truths, not to certify them" \cite{miller2015critical}.

-\paragraph{Future Directions} A critical open question remains: what is a sufficient condition for consistency?
-We conjecture that Theorem \ref{thm con} is tight, as we found no exceptions among all the cases we considered.
-Furthermore, deciding the inclusion relations between different learnabilities, as outlined in Table \ref{tab}, is an interesting direction.
-In the agnostic setting, it's worth investigating whether a countable union of Littlestone classes is a necessary condition for an $O(\sqrt{T})$ rate.
-In addition, is there any other attainable vanishing rate other besides $\tilde{O}(\sqrt{T})$, or on the contrary, can we prove a similar dichotomy as \cite{bousquet2021theory} did?
+\paragraph{Future Directions} Identifying a sufficient condition for consistency remains an unresolved challenge.
+We conjecture that having no $\aleph_1$-size tree is a tight characterization.
+Understanding inclusion relations between different learnabilities, as outlined in the table, is also an important problem.
+The current work prioritizes error bounds without delving into computational constraints.
+It's interesting to study non-uniform online learnability with computable learners for this theory's practical applicability, as in \cite{agarwal2020learnability,sterkenburg2022characterizations, hasrati2023computable}.